wdjungst/create-repack-app/README.md

 First it installs rails.

-Then it copies over a pefilled out config/routes and app/controllers/static_controller.rb as well as a package.json.
+Then it copies over a prefilled out config/routes and app/controllers/static_controller.rb as well as a package.json.

 Then it installs create-react-app to the client/ folder.